starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

     LD_LIBRARY_PATH=/path/to/the/libcuda.patched.so:$LD_LIBRARY_PATH
     LD_PRELOAD=/path/to/the/libcuda.patched.so:$LD_PRELOAD
     ```
-  - Satisfy game check for the existence of these dlls when trying to initialize
+  - The game checks for the existence of these dlls when trying to initialize.
+Create them if they dont exist by copying any other dll in the directory and renaming
     - navigate inside your wine prefix to `drive_c/windows/system32`
     - Copy any existing dll to these three names: `cryptbase.dll`, `devobj.dll`, and `drvstore.dll`
   - Remove environment variable `WINE_HIDE_NVIDIA_GPU`